learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

 environment that you don't have to build from scratch.
 We _give_ you a place to code.
 You get to focus on coding, not setup.

-Most people on Learn have already been learning to code a bit by using the amazing and plentiful resources all around the internet.
+Many people on Learn have already spent some time dabbling with coding by using the amazing and plentiful resources all around the internet.
 In developing the content here on Learn, though, we make no assumptions.
 It is designed for absolute beginners.
 Lessons build off each other, providing the tools and